arcangeloC-137/Multinews/README.md

 ### Dataset Download
 The dataset exploited are the following:
 1. [Multi-News dataset](https://github.com/Alex-Fabbri/Multi-News)
 2. AIPubSumm, CSPubSumm, and BIOPubSumm.
-These datasets are not publicly available: plese refere to [this repo](https://github.com/arcangeloC-137/THExt) for further information.
+These datasets are not publicly available, so some directory folders may be created: plese refere to [this repo](https://github.com/arcangeloC-137/THExt) for further information.

 ### Execution Guide